taecontrol/moonguard-docs/docs/installation.md

 # Installation

+MoonGuard must be installed in a Laravel project using Composer.

 ## Installation via Composer

 ```bash
 composer require taecontrol/moonguard
 ```

-After installation you have to register two service providers in the `config/app.php`:
+After installation you need to register two service providers in the `config/app.php`:

 ```php
   'providers' => [